haraldreingruber/blog/pair-programming-tour.md

 * Code Cop Tour by [Peter "Code Cop" Kofler][peter-kofler-tour]
 * Coding Tour by [Amitai Schleier][amitai-schleier-tour]
 * Craftsman Swap by [Nicole Rauch][nicole-rauch-tour]
-* and many more craftsmen...
+* and many more crafters...

 It takes a lot of courage and effort planning and implementing such a tour, also it bears a risk when two parties who barely know each other agree to work together.
-My admiration for all the hosts and touring craftsmen who saw that the potential benefit is greater than the risks required to overcome.
+My admiration for all the hosts and touring crafters who saw that the potential benefit is greater than the risks required to overcome.